10 Filling Facts About A Charlie Brown Thanksgiving

 8. THANKS TO LINUS, THE THANKSGIVING SPECIAL GOT A SPINOFF.

-As is often the case in a Peanuts special, Linus gets to play the role of philosopher in A Charlie Brown Thanksgiving and remind his friends (and the viewers) about the history and true meaning of whatever holiday they’re celebrating.
+As is often the case in a Peanuts special, Linus gets to play the role of philosopher in A Charlie Brown Thanksgiving and remind his friends (and the viewers) about the history and true meaning of the holiday.
 His speech about the Pilgrims’ first Thanksgiving eventually led to This is America, Charlie Brown: The Mayflower Voyagers, a kind of spinoff adapted from that Thanksgiving Day prayer, which sees the Peanuts gang becoming a part of history.

 9. LEE MENDELSON HAD AN ISSUE WITH BIRD CANNIBALISM.